zamansheikh/openGL_My_Village/README.md

 - Day and night mode
 - Rain mode
+- Fence door movement
 - Raining when only sun is not visible or in night mode

 ## ⬇️ Graph Map

-For furthur use, calculate the graph x'=0 to x 420 and y'=0 y=530.
-Window size is 2x for better view.
+For furthur use, calculate the graph x'=0 to x 1000 and y'=0 y=800.
+Window size is 1x for better view.

 ## 💬 Contact